FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Spinodal Decomposition

+We perform gradient-based effective receptive field (ERF) analysis to verify that FluxNet-D operates as a local transport operator.
+For each output channel $c$ at spatial location $(y, x)$, we compute the gradient magnitude $G_c(y, x) = |\partial f_c(y, x) / \partial \mathbf{X}|$, where $f_c(y, x)$ is the channel output before the conservative update and $\mathbf{X}$ is the input concentration field.
+We sample 10 random images from the test set and 10 random spatial locations per image, compute gradient maps for all sampled locations, average across samples, and normalize by the maximum value.
+The effective receptive field is defined as pixels where the normalized gradient exceeds 1\% of the maximum, and ERF size is computed as the square root of the pixel count.
+The theoretical receptive field for a backbone with initial convolution of kernel size $k$ followed by $B$ residual blocks (each with two $k \times k$ convolutions) is $\text{TRF} = k + 2B(k-1)$.

-Figures~\ref{fig:erf_100dt} and \ref{fig:erf_1000dt} visualize the ERF patterns for the $100\Delta t$ and $1000\Delta t$ models respectively (the $10\Delta t$ model ERF is shown in Figure 5 of the main text).
-As expected, models trained with larger time steps exhibit proportionally larger effective receptive fields: ERF sizes are approximately $9.7 \times 9.7$ pixels for $10\Delta t$, $12.2 \times 12.2$ for $100\Delta t$, and $19.0 \times 19.0$ for $1000\Delta t$.
-Importantly, all models maintain ERF sizes substantially smaller than their theoretical maximum receptive fields: the ERF/RF utilization ratios are 26.0\%, 10.8\%, and 5.8\% for the three models respectively.
-This confirms that FluxNet-D learns genuinely local transport operators rather than global convolutional mappings, supporting the physical interpretation of the learned dynamics as local mass transport between neighboring cells.
+Figures~\ref{fig:erf_100dt} and \ref{fig:erf_1000dt} visualize ERF patterns for the $100\Delta t$ and $1000\Delta t$ models respectively (the $10\Delta t$ model is shown in Figure~\ref{fig:erf} of the main text).
+Models trained with larger time steps exhibit proportionally larger effective receptive fields: approximately $9.7 \times 9.7$ pixels for $10\Delta t$, $12.2 \times 12.2$ for $100\Delta t$, and $19.0 \times 19.0$ for $1000\Delta t$.
+Importantly, all models maintain ERF sizes substantially smaller than their theoretical maxima: the ERF/RF utilization ratios are 26.0\%, 10.8\%, and 5.8\% for the three models respectively.
+This confirms that FluxNet-D learns genuinely local transport operators rather than global convolutional mappings, supporting the physical interpretation that the learned dynamics represent local solute transport between neighboring cells.